DDoS/ParallelProgrammingLabs/lab3/report/report.md

 |GeForce GTX 680|0.8109   |
 |Tesla K40c     |1.0864   |

-Talk about complexity, 9 input pixels per output pixel, and output image is only marginally smaller.
+Notice here again that the complexity of the program is higher since we map 9 input pixels to 1 out pixel.
+However, the output image is only slightly smaller.
+Similar to pooling, convolution on the K40c runs 33.97% slower than the GTX 680.
+Again, the level of complexity seems to be a factor in the performance of each GPU where, as the level of compelxity increases, the Tesla K40c looses in performance compared to the GeForce GTX 680.

 ![Input image](JustDoIt.png)
 The input image used for the convolution performance tests.